rust-lang/blog.rust-lang.org/posts/inside-rust/2023-05-03-stabilizing-async-fn-in-trait.md

 Even though the need for "impl trait in traits" comes up a lot in async, they are a general feature that will be useful in many contexts having nothing to do with async (for example, returning iterators from trait methods).

-**Status:** Return-position impl trait in traits have an experimental implementation and are described in the recently opened [RFC 3425].
+**Status:** Return-position impl trait in traits have an experimental implementation and are described in [RFC 3425], which is currently open.
+This feature can stand on its own, but is an important part of the picture for `async fn` in traits.

 [Playground](https://play.rust-lang.org/?version=nightly&mode=debug&edition=2021&gist=75cfc199cc50a111576c2d8e342ae823)